Menu

-What are Georgia’s Child Custody Relocation Laws?
-If You Get Divorced in Georgia Can You Move to a Different State With Your Kids?
+What Are Georgia’s Child Custody Relocation Laws?
+If You Get Divorced In Georgia Can You Move To A Different State With Your Kids?

 Georgia custody relocation situations are among the most complex and contentious cases in family law.
 Our attorneys are often asked the following questions: